 - Median hourly wage—$20.00

 Canada has built a strong and innovative technology industry, and individuals with the right mix of skills and experience can find some of the most in-demand, top-paying jobs available across the country.
-In fact, in 2014, information and communications technologies (ICT) workers earned an average of $71,000 annually, which is 47 percent higher than the national workforce average.8 That's promising news for individuals interested in pursuing technology careers.
+In fact, information and communications technologies (ICT) workers earn an average of about $77,800 annually, which is 49 percent higher than the national workforce average.8 That's promising news for individuals interested in pursuing technology careers.

-The Canadian ICT sector is comprised of more than 36,000 companies that employ more than 545,000 workers.
-That represents more than three percent of national employment.
-And revenue growth within the sector has been substantial.
-From 2007 to 2014, the industry saw a 27.2 percent increase in revenue, rising from $133 billion to almost $170 billion.8 It is no wonder that there are many exciting career opportunities within the technology sector.
+The Canadian ICT sector is comprised of more than 37,000 companies that employ more than 652,000 workers.
+That represents more than three percent of national employment.8 It is no wonder that there are many exciting career opportunities within the technology sector.
 Check out some of the positions below that offer great pay as well as strong job growth potential in almost every corner of the country.

 Computer and information systems manager—Fulfill a management position that has you overseeing areas related to computer and telecommunications software, information systems, and networks.
 You could be the leader of an information systems or electronic data processing department and carry out responsibilities related to setting policies and procedures, managing work teams, reviewing budgets, and analyzing system requirements, timelines, and costs.
 The employees that you manage could include computer programmers, technicians, analysts, and engineers.

 - Estimated job openings—32,400